hakaru-dev/hakaru/docs/internals/ast.md

 ## MeasureOp

+Primitives of type measure are defined in MeasureOp.

 ````haskell
 -- | Primitive operators to produce, consume, or transform
 -- distributions\/measures.
 This corresponds to the old @Mochastic@